 To remove the particles between your teeth, you need to floss.
 This should be done at least once a day.
 Flossing is a way to get to those hard to reach places that are missed when brushing your teeth.

 Using mouthwash is a great way to kill excess bacteria around your gums, teeth, and soft tissues.
 There are many options to choose between, such as daily antibacterial and advanced periodontal formulas.
 Combined with regular teeth brushing and flossing, mouthwash keeps your teeth and gums healthy.

 Call 410.690.4855 for a dental exam and see what mouthwash routine is best for your oral habits.

 4. Professional Teeth Cleanings

 Most people need to visit a dentist twice a year for professional teeth cleanings.
-Although, a study by the American Dental Association shows that low-risk patients can maintain healthy gums from once a year cleanings.
 Discuss with your dentist how often you need to schedule regular teeth cleanings and exams.